Skip to main content

-The NYC Contractor Authority directory maps the contractor services landscape across New York State, with concentrated coverage of New York City's five boroughs and their distinct regulatory environment.
+The NYC Contractor Authority provider network maps the contractor services landscape across New York State, with concentrated coverage of New York City's five boroughs and their distinct regulatory environment.
 This reference indexes licensed contracting categories, qualification standards, regulatory bodies, and compliance frameworks that govern construction and trades activity in the state.
 The scope spans residential, commercial, specialty, and public works contracting — sectors regulated by overlapping municipal, state, and federal authorities.
-Understanding how this directory is structured helps service seekers, project owners, and industry professionals locate the right category of contractor and the applicable compliance context.
+Understanding how this provider network is structured helps service seekers, project owners, and industry professionals locate the right category of contractor and the applicable compliance context.

 Standards for Inclusion

-Contractors and contracting categories listed in this directory meet a defined set of qualification thresholds tied to New York State and New York City regulatory frameworks.
+Contractors and contracting categories verified in this network meet a defined set of qualification thresholds tied to New York State and New York City regulatory frameworks.
 Inclusion is not based on advertising relationships or commercial placement.
-The following criteria govern directory coverage:
+The following criteria govern provider network coverage:

 General contractors and specialty contractors represent the two primary structural divisions.
 A New York General Contractor holds broad construction management authority but must subcontract licensed specialty work — electrical, plumbing, and HVAC — to tradespeople holding the relevant NYC or state-issued specialty licenses.
 NYC Specialty Contractor Services are classified by trade type, each with its own licensing board and examination pathway.